OpenNews/srccon-power/program.md

 ## About Our Talks

-Talks will open both our days at SRCCON:POWER, bring us back from lunch, and send us off to dinner on Thursday night.
+Talks will open both our days at SRCCON:POWER, send us off to dinner on Thursday night, and bring us back from lunch Friday.
 SRCCON events are all about participation and conversation, and these are no different—we'll get a chance to hear about research into the way power operates in our work, then follow up with time for Q&A. We've asked speakers to challenge us, because solutions to systemic problems won't come from the ways we've approached journalism in the past.

 Our speakers at SRCCON:POWER will include: